syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### Customization of comment

-The comment can be customized by defining a custom data template and assign to the `CommentTemplate` property of the SfCellGrid.
+The comment can be customized by defining a custom data template and assign to the `CommentTemplate` property of the Excel-like Grid.

 {% tabs %}
 {% highlight xaml %}